-Jonathan Eyer is Research Assistant Professor in the USC Sol Price School of Public Policy, and a Faculty Affiliate of USC's Center for Risk and Economic Analysis of Terrorism Events (CREATE).
+Dr. Jonathan Eyer is Research Assistant Professor in the USC Sol Price School of Public Policy, and a Research Fellow at CREATE.

 He received his Ph.D. in economics from North Carolina State University in 2015.
 His research interests lay at the intersection of energy and environmental economics, particularly with respect to climate change.